benvaljean/benvaljean.github.io/_posts/2008-09-18-POP3_Connection_hangs_and_other_issues_(Exchange).markdown

     right click the \'Microsoft Exchange POP3\' service and choose restart.
 3. Eliminate firewalling or other network issues as a possibility. try connecting to it locally.
-From the server itself in cmd type <code>
+From the server itself in cmd type `telnet 127.0.0.1 110` where 100 is the port that the service is listening to.